AI-Phil/ragstackui/README.md

 ## Requirements

+You should have a [DataStax Astra Vector Search](https://www.datastax.com/products/vector-search) database created.

 You need to be able to run `docker` and `docker compose` commands (or their equivalents).

 The instructions also assume you are not running services on the following network ports: